 - Illinois: Offers protections for those grieving a child or family member, including specific provisions for "reproductive loss."

-- Tennessee: As of March 2025, new legislation provides state government employees specific rights to bereavement leave.
+- Tennessee: Recent state legislation provides certain government employees with specific rights to bereavement leave.

 - Other Mandates: Maryland, Oregon, and Washington also have specific state-level requirements.